Disjoint Stable Matchings in Linear Time: Conclusion

 \section{Conclusion}

-We took up the classical \SM problem and addressed the question of finding a largest pairwise disjoint collection of solutions to this problem.
-We showed that such a collection can in fact be found in time \emph{linear} in the input size.
+We consider the classical \SM problem and address the question of finding a largest pairwise disjoint collection of solutions to this problem.
+We show that such a collection can in fact be found in time \emph{linear} in the input size.
 The collection of stable matchings that our algorithm finds has the additional property that they form a \emph{chain} in the distributive lattice of stable matchings.
-To the best of our knowledge this is the first work on finding pairwise disjoint \emph{stable} matchings, though this question has received much attention for ``plain'' matchings without the stability requirement.
+To the best of our knowledge this is the first work on finding pairwise disjoint \emph{stable} matchings, though this question has received much attention for bipartite matchings without preferences.

-A natural next question is to ask what happens when we allow \emph{small} intersections between the stable matchings.
+A natural next question is what happens when we allow \emph{small} intersections between the stable matchings.
 In particular: is the problem of finding a collection of \(k\) stable matchings such that no two of them share more than \emph{one} edge, solvable in polynomial time?
 Or is this already \textsf{NP}-hard?
 Another interesting problem is whether we can find a largest edge-disjoint collection of stable matchings for the related \textsc{Stable Roommates} problem, in polynomial time.